Skip to Main Content

 The UC Merced Library invites faculty (senate and non-senate) to apply for funding to eliminate or minimize course costs for students.

-NEW!
-The call for proposals in fall 2023 for spring 2024 courses has been expanded to not only accept applications that eliminate course material costs to zero but also to accept applications that reduce or minimize course material costs.
+The call for proposals in fall 2024 for spring 2025 courses will either accept applications that 1) eliminate course material costs or 2) reduce or minimize course material costs within certain parameters.
+For proposals that reduce costs, they must meet these parameters:

 Instructors who receive awards are required to participate in assessment activities related to the effectiveness of the Zero-Cost Course Materials (ZCCM) / Low-Cost Course Materials (LCCM) grant.

-This award cycle is for proposals that will be implemented in spring 2024 courses.
-An additional call will be distributed in spring 2024 for summer and fall 2024 courses.
+This award cycle is for proposals that will be implemented in spring 2025 courses.
+We expect that monies from the Scholar Transformational Impact Funds will be expended with this fall 2024 call.

 Grant Program Details